MicrosoftDocs/azure-docs/articles/lab-services/how-to-request-capacity-increase.md

 1. On the Additional details tab, in the **Problem details** section, select **Enter details**.
    :::image type="content" source="./media/how-to-request-capacity-increase/enter-details-link.png" alt-text="Screenshot of the Additional details page with Enter details highlighted.":::

-## Make capacity increase request
+## Make core limit increase request

-When you request an increase in capacity (sometimes called a core limit increase), you must supply some information to help the Azure Lab Services team evaluate and action your request as quickly as possible.
+When you request core limit increase (sometimes called an increase in capacity), you must supply some information to help the Azure Lab Services team evaluate and action your request as quickly as possible.
 The more information you can supply and the earlier you supply it, the more quickly the Azure Lab Services team will be able to process your request.

 The information required for the original version of Lab Services (May 2019) and the updated version of Lab Services (August 2022) is different.
 Use the appropriate tab below to guide you as you complete the **Quota details**.
 #### [Lab Accounts](#tab/LabAccounts/)